 If, by the time specified in the Underwriting Agreement (or such later time and/or date as the Joint Bookrunners may agree) any of the conditions have not fulfilled or waived in writing by the Joint Bookrunners, or becomes incapable of being satisfied, then, save for certain exceptions, the obligations of the parties under the Underwriting Agreement shall cease and terminate without prejudice to any liability for any prior breach of the Underwriting Agreement.
 The Joint Bookrunners may, in their discretion, waive compliance with the whole or any part of certain of the conditions to the Underwriting Agreement by notice in writing to the Company or extend the time provided for the fulfilment of any such conditions but only prior to LSE Admission.
-In addition, the Joint Bookrunners are entitled to terminate the Underwriting Agreement in certain circumstances (such as material adverse change or force majeure event) but only prior to LSE Admission.
-The Joint Bookrunners are not entitled to terminate the Underwriting Agreement after LSE Admission.
+In addition, the Joint Bookrunners are entitled to terminate the Underwriting Agreement after LSE Admission.